new name iSickBay.com

 Have your Earbuds snapped off in your iPhone headphone jack?
 I can fix it!

-I have a huge reputation for repairing iPhones that have been dropped in water.
+I have a reputation for repairing iPhones that have been dropped in water.
 I also repair non-water immersed iPhones.
-The most common repair is for a cracked upper glass or LCD screen.
+The most common repair is for a cracked upper glass but I also do many other types of repairs.

 When I repair your iPhone, all of your music, video and photos will still be there afterward.
 So will your contacts and calendaring and apps